 In an almost-unanimous decision, the court declined to to make a bright-line rule that brand names consisting of generic words with attached internet domains cannot get trademark protection.
 In reaching that conclusion, the court decided based on consumer evidence, people associate “Booking.com” with the specific brand rather than travel booking websites as a general category.
 During the course of litigation, Booking.com and the courts have relied on survey evidence showing the common consumer association with the name.

 “Whether a compound term is generic turns on whether that term, taken as a whole, signifies to consumers a class of goods or services.
 The courts below determined, and the PTO no longer disputes, that consumers do not in fact perceive the term ‘Booking.com’ that way,” wrote Justice Ruth Bader Ginsburg in the majority opinion.

-Ted Davis, a partner at Kilpatrick Townsend in Atlanta, said the decision essentially makes trademarks of brand names that use everyday words attached to web domains a case-by-case analysis.
+Ted Davis, a partner at Kilpatrick Townsend & Stockton in Atlanta, said the decision essentially makes the ability to trademark brand names that use everyday words attached to web domains a case-by-case analysis.

 “This particular Supreme Court has increasingly preferred flexible standards as opposed to bright-line rules” that guide lower courts to decisions on the back end of litigation, he said.

 Ginsburg wrote it doesn’t make sense to apply the logic of an old precedent, known in shorthand as Goodyear, to the new circumstances created by the internet in black-and-white terms.

 That case established the premise that adding a generic suffix such as “Company” to a generic word doesn’t create a protectable brand.
 Because only one entity can have the rights to a particular domain at a time, she wrote, association with a particular website, a “generic.com” name can be a source-identifying characteristic.